mbuccoli/adventofcode2024/README.md

 ### Day 8
 This was easier to solve than to understand.

+### Day 9
+Quiz 1 was solved quick&dirt, Quiz 2 took more effort and runs greatly faster.
+Fun fact: I was commenting the quiz with a colleague and we joked about the first quiz was about "fragmenting" the disk.

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).
 You can learn other info on myself and contact me through my website mbuccoli.github.io .